 - 1 million square feet of retail and restaurant space in place and more on the way

 - Strong trade area demographics

 - A top dining destination with more than 150 restaurants

 - Storefront design manual to help build successful spaces

-- Approximately 11,500 condominiums and apartments within the one square mile core and 1,250 new apartments expected by the end of 2014
+- Approximately 12,500 condominiums and apartments within the 1.2 square mile core

 - A rapidly growing population – that grew 15 times faster than the City of Atlanta over the last decade

 - Young and highly educated, 37% of residents in the Midtown Core are between the age of 25 and 34

 - Strong hotel market with an occupancy rate of 66% in 2012 which rose 5.7% during 2012